-In March 2021, Boeing Alert SB B747-81205-SB-270053-00 was incorporated into all Ethiopian Airlines Boeing 787 aircraft.
+All Boeing 787 aircraft of VAA completed the modification in accordance with the Boeing Alert SB B747-81205-SB-270053-00.

 5. AAIA Safety Recommendation Report

 When a safety issue is identified at any stage of the investigation, AAIA issues Safety Recommendation Report to relevant organisation(s) to recommend preventative action that has to be taken promptly to enhance aviation safety.